kaputnikGo/QTaudio/README.md

 Version: 0.1.0

-amixer volume and unmute for headphones and speakers is WORKING amixer onboard mic mute/unmute and pipe to headphones or speakers is WORKING
+amixer volume and unmute for headphones and speakers is WORKING<br />
+amixer onboard mic mute/unmute and pipe to headphones or speakers is WORKING

 n.b. see Example Case below in Notes section